G-Mursalin/consumer-reports/README.md

 - For seeing customers reviews
 - For selling the best products
 - Analyzing data that might help you
-- For grow your business
+- For growing your business